-The Heatmap is presented with a colour overlay that seeks to provide stakeholders with a visual illustration of the outcomes provided by MySuper products relative to peers and appropriate benchmarks.
-The colour overlay particularly focuses on products that are delivering poorer outcomes relative to other products or the selected benchmarks.
+The Heatmap is presented with a colour overlay that provides a visual illustration of the outcomes provided by MySuper products relative to peers and benchmarks.
+The colour overlay particularly focuses on products that have delivered poorer outcomes relative to other products or the relevant benchmarks.